Distance Education – Faculty Information

-D2L can be a great resource for you and your students.
-At a minimum, all instructors are encouraged to use D2L to post content, such as course syllabus, schedule, and handouts.
+Canvas can be a great resource for you and your students.
+At a minimum, all instructors are encouraged to use Canvas to post content, such as course syllabus, schedule, and handouts.
 Many instructors, even those teaching face to face, will choose to utilize the Gradebook (so that students can see their grades when posted and keep track of their progress), the News feature (to post announcements and reminders between classes), and the Dropbox (for submitting assignments and using the originality checker).

 I’m thinking about developing a hybrid (partially online) or fully online course.
 How do I start?

 Contact Michael Kilivris, CCC DE Coordinator, and she will walk you through the process.
 You can reach Michael at email@example.com or extension 44023 (direct number is 510-215-4023).

 What sort of training is available to help me get started?

 Debbie Wilson is the CCC Canvas Trainer who works with Michael Kilivris.
 Debbie and Michael provide a variety of options for training on Canvas and related technology.
 Most of the training will earn Flex credit.
 Check the Professional Development page (under Faculty & Staff) for workshops and drop-in labs.
 Set up a personalized one-on-one training session, either face-to-face or by phone.
 Also available are short tutorials to get you started and/or answer specific questions.
 Links to tutorials and other helpful resources are provided on this website under “Resources and Training for Instructors.”